Program & service updates

-The Olympia Center’s front service counter is currently available 10 a.m. until 3 p.m., Monday through Friday by appointment only.
-Room use is limited to recreation programs and community activity that meets the Phase 2 metrics in the Governor’s Roadmap to Recovery.
+The Olympia Center is open 8 a.m.-5 p.m., Monday through Friday.
+Room use is limited to recreation programs and community activity that meets the Phase 3 metrics in the Governor’s Roadmap to Recovery.
 Customer service is available by phone, 360.753.8380.

 Residents can continue to register for recreational classes online or by phone by calling 360.753.8380.

 The Olympia Fire Department business office is open from 10 a.m.-3 p.m., Monday through Friday for residents undertaking new construction or tenant improvements.
 Appointments can be scheduled for a fire inspection by calling, 360.753.8348.

 The Police Department customer service counter is open from 10 a.m. until 3 p.m., Monday through Friday.
 To minimize the number of people in the lobby and reduce the spread of the virus, the Department asks customers to please avoid bringing others into the lobby with them on their visit.

 Release of property from the property room will continue to be on an appointment basis, scheduled through the Evidence Custodian.

 City Council continues to meet, but the Council chambers are closed to the public.
 Council meetings are conducted remotely via Zoom and accommodate public comment.
 Visit our City Council page to register to attend.

 Meetings are broadcast on Channel 3, and recordings of meetings can be found through the City’s online meeting management system.